 Seidel departments include Early and Elementary Education, Secondary and Physical Education, Education Leadership and Graduate Studies, Doctoral Studies in Literacy, Social Work, and Health & Sports Sciences.
 The CRC welcomes all SU students, faculty and staff to use the facilities and collections.
-Community members may also visit and use materials within the CRC.
+Community members may also visit and use materials within the center.

 When you walk in, you will first pass the Jim and Carol Powers Reading Room on the right.
 This is our quiet study area, also known as the lamp room.
 It’s a great place to get some serious studying done, or to have a quiet moment to yourself.

 If you continue past the desk, you will find our large 14,000 item Main Collection of resources.
 This area is full of children’s literature books and Puppets along with a variety of other materials.
 There are plenty of tables, study carrels and study rooms where students or small groups may work.